 “Entertainment is two words – show business.
 It is an important part of a successful music career to understand the business side of the music industry.
 Having seen so many young people make mistakes with terrible consequences, it gives me great pleasure to be part of the CRAS family and help these students start off on the right foot with their career.”

-Mr. Nebgen has been practicing entertainment law as a copyright attorney and intellectual property attorney for close to twenty (20) years.
-He has been involved in the entertainment industry for over forty (40) years.
+Mr. Nebgen has been practicing entertainment law for over twenty (20) years and been involved in the entertainment industry for over forty (40) years.
 His clients include film, television and theatre companies, actors/actresses, musicians and many authors and painters.
-He counsels clients regarding business formation, intellectual property matters in motion pictures and music copyright laws and trademarks, contract negotiations, and other corporate law matters.
-Mr. Nebgen has also been called as an "expert witness" regarding entertainment issues in various litigation matters.
+He counsels clients regarding business formation, intellectual property matters in copyright and trademarks, contract negotiations, and other corporate law matters.

 Mr. Nebgen received his undergraduate degree from Fordham University in Religious Studies, graduating summa cum laude.
 He then attended The University of Texas School of Law, where he co-founded The Texas Review of Entertainment and Sports Law (“TRESL”).